 What will happen to my samples?

 We will use your blood samples to look at how your body fights the infection and how the treatment given works in your body.
-We will also examine your DNA together with the DNA from many other people to try to find out what makes some people more likely to get severe infection.
+We will also examine your DNA and RNA together with the DNA and RNA from many other people to try to find out what makes some people more likely to get severe infection.
 Some of the tests may be done in different countries.

 If you agree, we will also keep samples for possible future use in other related medical research.
 This will only be done as a properly approved study.
 The samples collected during this study may be seen and shared with public health agencies.